WebHare/platform/whtree/jssdk/services/doc/codecontexts.md

 ### ShadowRealms
 They look promising but aren't finished.
-However, you can only pass `PrimitiveValueOrCallable`s over the realm boundaries - ie, wa can't even *try* to pass a `pg` connection cached inside a pool to a new context.
+However, you can only pass `PrimitiveValueOrCallable`s over the realm boundaries - ie, you can't even *try* to pass a `pg` connection cached inside a pool to a new context.
 All complex resource sharing will require some form of proxying, message passing or rebuilding objects with bound functions (which can then still only take primivites or bound functions, but no objects).
 It looks like ShadowRealm gives more isolation than we need (and thus less chance of optimization)